rcky844/knowledge-handbook/Biology/Botany/Photosynthesis/Light (Photosynthesis).md

 8. Plot a graph of the rate of photosynthesis against light intensities (See the graph below).

 This experimental procedure is also used in [[Carbon dioxide (Photosynthesis)#Experiment]].
-Instead, the concentration of NaHCO<sub>3</sub> solution varies.
+Instead, the concentration of $\ce{NaHCO3}$ solution varies.

 Note that:
 - **Dependent variable**: Rate of photosynthesis *(volume of gas collected per unit time)*
 - **Independent variable**: Light intensity *(distance of light from the Hydrilla plant)*
-- **Control variables**: Temperature, CO<sub>2</sub> concentration *(concentration of NaHCO<sub>3</sub> solution)*
+- **Control variables**: Temperature, $\ce{CO2}$ concentration *(concentration of $\ce{NaHCO3}$ solution)*

 ##### Graphs
 ![[photosynthesis_light_rateg.webp|380]]

 1. When there is no light, no photosynthesis takes place.

 2. At low light intensities, the light intensity (a limiting factor) limits the rate of photosynthesis.
-As the light intensity increases, more energy is supplied to the [[Photochemical reactions]] and stomata open wider to allow carbon dioxide (a substrate for [[Carbon fixation]]) to diffuse into the leaves.
+As the light intensity increases, more energy is supplied to the [[photochemical reactions]] and stomata open wider to allow carbon dioxide (a substrate for [[carbon fixation]]) to diffuse into the leaves.
 Therefore, the rate of photosynthesis increases.

 3. At a certain light intensity, photosynthesis reaches its maximum rate (saturation point).
    The light intensity at the saturation point is called optimum light intensity.

 4. After the saturation point, further increases in light intensity have no effect on the rate of photosynthesis.
-Another factor (e.g. CO<sub>2</sub> concentration or temperature) now limits the rate of photosynthesis.
+Another factor (e.g. $\ce{CO2}$ concentration or temperature) now limits the rate of photosynthesis.

 Note that:
 - At low to moderate light intensities (before reaching the saturation point), the rate of photosynthesis increases with an increase in light intensity.